carlihudson/react-portfolio/README.md

   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://choosealicense.com/licenses/mit//)

   ## Description
-   This week's assignment was to create an application with node.js that automatically creates a README.md file for the user in the command line.
+   This week's assignment was to create a personal portfolio website, with a React front-end.

+   an application with node.js that automatically creates a README.md file for the user in the command line.
 It saves users a lot of time so they can get a professionally formatted README file without typing everything from scratch.
 I generated this file using this application, and added some additional content such as line breaks, links, and bullet points into the file itself.

    This project was entirely done in JavaScript.